trunk-io/docs/check/configuration/supported/terrascan.md

 ## Auto Enabling

-terrascan will be auto-enabled if any of the following filetypes are present: *terraform, docker*
+terrascan will be auto-enabled if any *Terraform or Docker* files are present.

-## Settings